CriticalMoments/CriticalMoments/SECURITY.md

 # Security Policy

+We take security bugs seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ## Supported Versions

-v0.81+
+We're accepting vulnerability reports on v0.81 and newer.

 ## Reporting a Vulnerability

-Please report any vulnerabilities via GitHub ("Report a vulnerability" button): https://github.com/CriticalMoments/CriticalMoments/security

-This allows us to privately fix and publish the fix before public disclosure.
+To report a security issue, please create a GitHub Security Advisory: https://github.com/criticalmoments/criticalmoments/security/advisories/new

 We'll communicate with you over email about the status of the vulnerability, and fix timeline.